-Since the mid-1980's, the Air Force Academy has used hunting to manage the base's deer and elk population to protect habitat, promote animal health, and reduce vehicle-wildlife accidents or other human conflicts.
-Presently there are herds of approximately 200 deer and 45 elk residing on the base.
+Since the mid-1980's, the Air Force Academy has used hunting to manage the deer and elk population to protect habitat, promote animal health, and reduce vehicle-wildlife accidents or other human conflicts.
+Presently, the base has resident herds of approximately 200 deer and 45 elk.
 Limited turkey hunting is also offered through the Colorado Parks and Wildlife Rookie Sportsman program for novice hunters.
 Annual population and harvest objectives for the Academy (Game Management Unit 512) is closely coordinated with Colorado Parks and Wildlife biologists.
-The Academy's past hunter harvest data is summarized here.
+The Academy's harvest data since 1959 is summarized here.

-There is no small game, waterfowl, prairie dog, furbearer, black bear, or mountain lion hunting.
+There is no small game, waterfowl, prairie dog, furbearer, black bear, or mountain lion hunting offered on the Academy.

 A full description of Colorado's hunting opportunities, regulations, and game application process is available here.